Professors: Bundy, Sugimori

 JAPN 103 Beginning Japanese III, or its approved equivalent.

 Three more Kalamazoo College units (or their equivalent) of upper-level Japanese language courses through at least the JAPN 203 level.
 These may comprise JAPN 201, 202, 203; equivalent units earned during study abroad; or other approved alternatives.
 Students who repeat the beginning level of language [100 level equivalent] on study abroad, after having taken the first-year sequence on campus already, will be required to take one more language course on campus upon return, at the level in which they place.
 One Japanese literature in translation course, taken on campus (JAPN 235-239).
 One other Japanese studies course (may include an approved course taken during study abroad).

-JAPN101Beginning Japanese IIntroductory course; basic grammar and vocabulary; emphasis on listening and oral foundations; reading and writing skills limited to hiragana and katakana and an introduction to kanji.
+JAPN101Beginning Japanese IIntroductory course; basic grammar and vocabulary; emphasis on listening and oral foundations; hiragana and katakana and an introduction to kanji.
 Students are encouraged to begin this course sequence in their first year in order to complete the three-quarter sequence (JAPN 101, 102, 103) required for study abroad, as well as the second year sequence (JAPN 201, 202, 203) before study abroad.

 JAPN102Beginning Japanese IIFurther introduction to basic grammar and vocabulary; development of fundamental reading and writing skills using hiragana, katakana, and approximately 50 kanji.
 Prerequisite: JAPN-101